 Similarly, the link between the invasion of the "Coalition of the Willing" of Iraq (which remains an illegal invasion until this day) - we rather call it the Coalition of the Killing or Chilling - and the attack on the Twin Towers, and the unbelievably biased and overpowering War on Terror is well established.

 This is the reason we've included in this section on our website, also articles and pages relating to the Iraq war, the way the US government has handled itself in this context, and the reflection of this approach in Australian politics since the 9/11 attacks.

-Below, in the large table with links, you'll find a complete collection of all pages related to this issue.
+Below, in the large table of links, you'll find a large collection of pages related to this issue.
 Those pages do not all have the ORANGE header - some of these pages have an overlap to other sections and their contents on this website.

 Declaration: Project SafeCom abhors terrorist action, and we equally abhor actions by governments that curtail universal human rights and that take away in whatever way all forms of open, accountable and independent legal access and judiciary review or those "allegedly" connected to terrorism or those charged with terrorism offenses.

 17 November 2005: The Law Council opposes the Terror Bill - The Law Council of Australia urges the government to abandon proposals to introduce preventative detention orders and control orders.
 Persons not charged with or found guilty of a criminal offence should not be subjected by the State to imprisonment without trial...